mao2qi/restaurant-api/README.md

 # PandoraAI

-PandoraAI is a web chat client powered by [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api), allowing users to easily chat
+PandoraAI is a web chat client powered by [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api), allowing users to easily chat with multiple AI systems while also o